 Mix 2 parts good potting mix with one part sharp sand or perlite (or you can use a cactus potting mix).
 Water well, then allow the top 1 in. of potting mix to dry out before watering again; approx. twice a week.

 Needs at least 6 hours a day of good sunlight.
 Turn the plant for even growth when you notice it leaning toward the light.
+It is drought-tolerant and grows well even in clay pots.

 Harvest sparingly the first year.
 Snip bunches as needed, leaving 3 in. of stem above the soil.
 Thyme dries well and freezes well in freezer bags.